GitbookIO/bipbip/README.md

 then run:

 ```
-$ benchmark
+$ bipbip
 ```

-Results can be saved to a JSON file, then compare later:
+Results can be saved to a JSON file, to be compared later on:

 ```
-$ benchmark --save ./results.json
+$ bipbip --save ./results.json
-$ benchmark --compare ./results.json
+$ bipbip --compare ./results.json
 ```

-# API
+# Benchmarks API

-`benchmark` defines a few global variables in the executed JS files:
+`bipbip` defines some global variables in the executed JS files:

 - `suite(name: string, fn: () => void)`: define a suite of scenarios
 - `scenario(name: string, run: () => void)`: define a scenario